 Vitamin B3/ Niacin is needed for NAD+, the cofactor for converting glucose to inositol.
 Inositol can turn into phosphatidylinositol and inositol triphosphate which can trigger calcium excretion into the cell.
 Phosphatidylinositol is a phospholipid and phospholipids can bind free calcium in the cytosol.

 I think hydroxocobalamin might support GTP levels, because it can be converted to adenosylcobalamin.
-Adenosylcobalamin helps break down odd-numbered fatty acids into succinyl-CoA, which might increase the reaction of GDP with succinyl-CoA to GTP.
+Adenosylcobalamin helps break down odd-numbered fatty acids into succinyl-CoA, which might increase the reaction of GDP with succinyl-CoA to GTP in the citric acid cycle.

 Vitamin D is produced in the Cholesterol biosynthesis, which uses acetyl-CoA, NADPH and ATP and has vitamin B2 (FMN/FAD) as cofactor for some enzymes.